abailly/jacobs-ladder/slides.md

 ![](figures/magritte2.jpg)

 # What is Category Theory?
-- A mathematical formalism created by *S.Eilenberg* and *J.MacLane* in the 40's to unify various phenomena scattered throughout various fields of mathematics.
+- A mathematical formalism created by *S.Eilenberg* and *S.Mac Lane* in the 40's to unify various phenomena scattered throughout various fields of mathematics
 - Sometimes dubbed abstract nonsense by more down-to-earth mathematicians...
 - Developed in the 50's and 60's in the field of algebraic topology by people like *A.Grothendiek*, and since the 70's in Computer science to model various things related to computability

-# So What is a Category?
+# What is a Category?

 ![](figures/joyofcats2.jpg)